IBM/cloud-native-starter/workshop/03-rest-api.md

 [home](README.md)

 _Note:_ This lab is structured in **understanding** and **hands-on tasks**.
-The hands-on tasks starting in chapter **2.
-Hands-on tasks - Defining and exposing REST APIs**.
+The hands-on tasks starting in chapter [2.
+Hands-on tasks - Defining and exposing REST APIs](#lab-hands-on).

 # Defining and exposing REST APIs